cvbenur/blockchain-oracle-project/README.md

   - [The web2 server](#the-web2-server)
 - [Smart-contract unit tests](#smart-contract-unit-tests)

-## Requirements
+## ❗ Requirements

 This poject requires that [Truffle](https://trufflesuite.com/docs/truffle/) and [Ganache](https://trufflesuite.com/docs/ganache/) be installed on your machine in order to work.

 Since this project uses the [Marvel Comics public API](https://developer.marvel.com/), you will need to create an account and retrieve your public and private API keys.

-Once you have these keys, you must add them to the `.env.safe` at the root of this folder to enable the project to retrieve data from the Marvel Comics API.
-Otherwise, the web2 server will not work.
+Once you have these keys, you must add them to the `.env.safe` file at the root of this folder to enable the project to retrieve data from the Marvel Comics API.

+⚠ Without these API keys, the web2 server **will not work**. ⚠

-## Installation
+## 📦 Installation

 In order to install the application, open a terminal in this folder and run: